gitterbuggin/armada/README.md

 2. Flash the ROCKNIX ABL for your device.

-   Insert the SD card and boot into Android.
-Copy the `rocknix_abl` folder to the root of your internal storage.
-Run `backup_abl.sh` as root followed by `flash_abl.sh` as root.
+   - Insert the SD card, boot into Android, and copy the `rocknix_abl` folder to the root of your internal storage.
+   - Identify your SoC from the device table above (`SM8550`, `SM8650`, or `SM8750`).
+Flashing the wrong SoC's ABL can brick the device, so match it carefully.
+   - Using your device's built-in "run script as root" tool, browse to your SoC's subfolder (e.g. `rocknix_abl/SM8550`) and run `backup_abl.sh`.
+   - Copy the backup (`abl_a.img` and `abl_b.img`, written into your SoC subfolder) to your PC for safekeeping.
+   - Run `flash_abl.sh` the same way to flash the new ABL.

-3. Boot from SD and set your device model.
+3. Boot from SD and set your device model and boot mode.

-   Reboot and hold volume down while powering on the device with the SD card inserted.
-Navigate the menus to set your device model and switch boot mode to Linux.
-Choose Start to boot your device.
+   - Reboot holding VOL- to enter the ABL menu.
+   - In the ABL menu (navigate with VOL-/+, select with POWER):
+     - Set your device model
+     - Toggle boot mode to Linux
+     - Choose Start to exit

 4. Wait for Steam first-run setup.

    After the intro animation, the display may be black for up to 60 seconds before Steam appears.
-This is expected on the current SD-card boot path.
+This is expected on the current SD card boot path.
    Eventually you will see Steam first-run where you can configure your language, timezone, and Wi-Fi.
 At the end Steam will restart again, and you may see another 60 seconds of black before the login screen appears.